tdiprima/FeatureMap/README.md

 FeatureMap for PathDB

-Upload TIL map data and interact with til/cancer/tissue probabilities on generated image.
+Upload TIL map data and interact with feature probabilities on generated map image.

 Based on: <a href="https://mathbiol.github.io/tilmap/" target="blank">tilmap</a>